Back pain, movement and the reason many of us hurt; here are three things you can do now to get relief.

 - Try foot orthotics.
 The right foot orthotic will level your hips, improve the way you walk, and improve the efficiency of your core muscles.
 They can improve movement patterns and reduce the force at which we hit the ground.
 Also, secondary compensations in the upper body will improve with the right device.]

-- Do bridges, squats and other exercises to improve the strength and the responsiveness of your core muscles.
+- Perform bridges, squats, and other exercises to improve the strength and the responsiveness of your core muscles.
 This can improve the way you feel and function.

 - Foam roll tight fascia to improve overall flexibility.
 Improving the way you move can improve the way you feel.